pja35/SXP/docs/wiki/AsokanSchunter.md

 This is a recent review paper by specialists, hence a good entry to the topic.
 The comments here are biased towards SXP.

-The paper Describes fair exchange protocols as ways to exchange things between distrustful parties in such a way that either both parties receive what they expect or neither parties does.
+The paper describes fair exchange protocols as ways to exchange things between distrustful parties in such a way that either both parties receive what they expect or neither parties does.
 Includes receipts for payments, certified mail, and contract signatures more specfically.